MostafaTwfiq/Simple-Interpreter/README.md

 **If statements:**

 > The if statement should start with the key word `if` then the `condition` then `:`.\
-> After that you can write the scope  of the function.\
+> After that you can write the scope  of the if statement.\
-> Then you can close the condition with the key word `endif`.
+> Then you can close the if statement with the key word `endif`.

 ```
 if #Condition# :